ibm-mas/ansible-devops/ibm/mas_devops/roles/cos/README.md

 Role Variables - General
 -------------------------------------------------------------------------------
 ### cos_type
-Required.
 Which COS provider to use; can be set to either `ibm` for IBM Cloud Object Storage or `ocs` for OpenShift Container Storage

+- **Required**
 - Environment Variable: `COS_TYPE`
 - Default Value: None

 ### cos_action
-Required.
 Which action you want to run for the COS instance.
 You can either `provision` or `deprovision` a COS instance in your IBM Cloud account.

+- **Required**
 - Environment Variable: `COS_ACTION`
 - Default Value: `provision`

-### cos_use_hmac
+### ocp_ingress_tls_secret_name
-Supported values are true and false, this is used when ibm cloud-cos to be setup with hmac encrypted credentials.

-- Environment Variable: COS_USE_HMAC
-- Default: false

-### cluster ingres tls secret name
-Specify the name of the cluster's ingres tls secret which contains the default router certificate.
+This can be set to the name of the cluster default router certificate's secret, for use in rare cases where the role is unable to determine the secret name automatically.

 - Optional
 - Environment Variable: `OCP_INGRESS_TLS_SECRET_NAME`